athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 Each time step of the test dataset is enumerated.
 A prediction is made using the fit model.

-Again, we will define a generic function namedmodelpredict() that takes the fit model, the
+Again, we will define a generic function namedmodel_predict() that takes the fit model, the

 history, and the model configuration and makes a single one-step